Mohitkaintura123/CODSOFT/lstm-research-text-generator/README.md

 # LSTM Research Paper Text Generator

 ## Overview
-This project implements a **Character-Level LSTM Language Model** trained on machine learning research papers to generate scientific-style text.
+This project implements a **Character-Level LSTM Language Model** trained on machine learning research papers to generate **scientific-style text**.

 The system automatically collects **trending research papers**, downloads their PDFs from **arXiv**, extracts the text, and builds a dataset used to train the model.
 The trained LSTM can then generate **research-style paragraphs** similar to academic writing.

-This project demonstrates the use of **deep learning for natural language generation using real research paper data**.
+This project demonstrates **deep learning-based text generation using real research paper data**.

 ---

 ## Data Sources

-The dataset used in this project was created automatically from publicly available research papers.
+The dataset used in this project was automatically created using publicly available research papers.

 Data was collected from: